MagnusThor/demolishedcompressor/readme.md

 # demolishedCompressor

-demolishedcompressor pack's a .js file into a PNG image with an HTML payload when saved with an .html extension and opened in a browser, the HTML extracts and executes.
+demolishedcompressor pack's a .js file into a PNG image with an HTML payload.
+When opened in a browser, the HTML extracts and executes the javascript.

 ## Install